projectcalico/calico/docs/source/etcd-architecture.rst

 Additionally, on each machine that hosts either a :ref:`calico-felix-component` or a :ref:`calico-orchestrator-plugin`, we run an etcd proxy.
-This is an attempt to reduce load on the core cluster and to ensure that nodes are shielded from the specifics of the etcd cluster.
+This is reduces load on the core cluster and shields nodes from the specifics of the etcd cluster.

 etcd is responsible for performing all of the following tasks: